spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

 <br />

-15. For this example we will automate the mapping of a user to a role and group, by creating a Mapping.
-Go to **Users** --> **Mappings** and select **New Mapping**.
-We'll give the mapping a name and set it to map every member of the *Administrators* group to automatically get the *Admin* role and set the **MemberOf** value to *Administrators*.
-The latter is essential so the response from OneLogin contains the group name, which we will match with a Team in Palette.
+15. You will automate the mapping of a user to a role and group by creating a *Mapping*.
+Navigate to **Users** --> **Mappings** and select **New Mapping**.
+Assign the mapping a name and set it to map every member of the *Administrators* group to get the *Admin* role automatically.
+Set the **MemberOf** value to *Administrators*.
+The latter step is essential, so the response from OneLogin contains the group name, which you will match with a *Team* in Palette.
 Without explicitly setting the *MemberOf* value, Palette will not get the group name and won't be able to set the correct RBAC settings for your user.

 <br />